$B\to V\ell^+\ell^-$ in the Standard Model from Light-Cone Sum Rules

 Factorisable quark loop contributions are absorbed into Wilson coefficients $C_7^\text{eff}$ and $C_9^\text{eff}$ which therefore become $q^2$-dependent (e.g.~\cite{Altmannshofer:2008dz} for the definition).
 The quantities $\Delta_\pol$ contain the NNLL corrections to the matrix elements of the current-current operators \cite{Asatryan:2001zw} as well as various ``non-factorisable'' contributions.
 The latter entail the effect of weak annihilation, the chromomagnetic operator contribution both computed in LCSR \cite{Lyon:2013gba,Dimou:2012un} as well as hard spectator scattering taken from QCD factorisation \cite{Beneke:2001at,Beneke:2004dp}.

 An important contribution arises due to the final state leptons emerging from charm quarks; so called charm loops.
 At high $q^2$ the effect of the broad charmonium resonances measured by the LHCb-collaboration \cite{Aaij:2013pta} has turned out to be substantially more sizeable than anticipated \cite{Lyon:2014hpa}.
+More precisely, for $\text{BR}(B \to K \mu \mu)$ the resonance residues are found to be $\sim 2.5$ larger with opposite sign from naive factorisation indicating sizeable duality violations \cite{Lyon:2014hpa}.
 It therefore seems well-motivated to discuss the various contributions in some detail.
 At low $q^2 < 6 \GeV^2$ such effects are thought to be captured in the partonic language of charm quarks and gluons.
-The $O(\al_s)$ hard vertex corrections \cite{Asatryan:2001zw} factorise in the heavy quark limit into a $q^2$-dependent function times the form factor.
+The ${\cal O}(\al_s)$ hard vertex corrections \cite{Asatryan:2001zw} factorise in the heavy quark limit into a $q^2$-dependent function times the FF.
 The part which does not contain gluon exchanges between the hadron transition and the charm loop factorises non-perturbatively by definition and the $q^2$-dependent function is given by the vacuum polarisation.
-The latter can be extracted in a model-independent way from $e^+e^- \to {\rm hadrons} $-data.\footnote{C.f. \cite{Lyon:2014hpa} for a recent determination.} These contributions, as mentioned above, are included in the central values of the predictions of our work.
+The latter can be extracted in a model-independent way from $e^+e^- \to \mathrm{hadrons} $-data.\footnote{Cf.~\cite{Lyon:2014hpa} for a recent determination.} These contributions, as mentioned above, are included in the central values of the predictions of our work.